Thomas Borchert

 Thomas Borchert (born 20 July 1966 in Essen, Germany) is a German actor, singer, and songwriter.
-He has performed especially in musical theatre.
+He has performed in musical theatre.

 Biography

 In 1988, Borchert, with his rock band "Cakewalk", won a prize in a music festival sponsored by the German broadcasting network NDR.
 He finished high school that same year, then went to the Stage School of Music, Dance and Drama in Hamburg.
 His first professional role was as Rum Tum Tugger in the Andrew Lloyd Webber musical Cats, in 1990-1991.
 Recently, he appeared as Maxim de Winter in a Stuttgart production of the musical Rebecca.

 The musical The Count of Monte Cristo, in which Thomas plays the title role, was written especially for him by composer Frank Wildhorn in 2009.
 He was voted "Best Actor in a Musical 2014/15" by the readers of the German Magazine "Musicals".
 As a singer and pianist, he has recorded several CDs and has often discussed with concerts in Germany, Austria and Switzerland.

 Borchert married the violinist Rebecca Thümer in 2005 in Hamburg.
 He has a son Jonas from his first marriage.
 He has been married to the musical performer and actress Navina Heyne since the summer of 2018.